 Admission fees: Adults 18€ – Children 3-12 years old: 14€ – Under 3 years old: Free Entry

 Diomedes Athens’ Botanical Gardens in Athens

 The botanical gardens of Athens is one of the best parks in Athens.
 Explore a huge area full of plants, some of them you most probably have never seen before.
 Capture gorgeous photos of the lily ponds, the cactuses, the bamboo trees and learn new exciting things about gardening.
-Let the colourful flowers and the clear air free your mind, fulfill all your senses and inspire you for the rest of your stay in Athens.
+Let the colorful flowers and the clear air-free your mind, fulfill all your senses and inspire you for the rest of your stay in Athens.

 Website: Diomedes Botanical Gardens

 Located in the heart of Athens, the national gardens are a great place to take a walk and witness a different part of Athens.
 There are approximately 7000 trees with many different kinds of plants.
 Walk along with the ponds, feed the ducks and admire the turtles scattered in the whole area.
 Have a sit on one of the benches there and take in the beauty of the lush vegetation away from the hustle and bustle of the city.
 The national gardens are also the perfect place for photos and especially at the main entrance with all the palm trees in the background, just a few minutes from Syntagma.

 What are the best amusement parks in Athens